 Joining this year’s lineup at the 2020 exhibit dubbed “Colorful Cityscapes” will once again be the multitalented show veterans Emil Gera, Matt Sampson and Randy Klassen, award-winning artisan Rick Lobdell and acclaimed public artist Cindee Lundin.
 Jake Brady from Florida will work his magic with GFRC and cast-in-place creations.

 New to the show this year, Dominick Cardone of New York City will manipulate microtoppings and stencils on both vertical and horizontal surfaces.
-Josh Russell and the Cement Sisters will carve creative while Rebecca Fuscardo will also join the scene with some wall applications of her own.
-Plus there’ll be much, much more to take in!
+Josh Russell and the Cement Sisters will carve creativ.
+And to top it off, Rebecca Fuscardo will also join the scene with some wall applications of her own.
+Plus, there’ll also be much, much more to take in!

-“Cityscapes will bring color to life.
-Not just natural tones but pastels and vibrant hues will be used to illustrate the concrete of the 21st century,” Mikkelsen says.
+“Cityscapes will bring color to life, and, not just natural tones.
+We will use both pastels and vibrant hues to illustrate the concrete of the 21st century,” Mikkelsen says.

 If you thought the previous years were inspiring, hold on to your hard hats.

-For more information about the 2020 Decorative Concrete LIVE! at World of Concrete visit https://concretedecor.net/education/2020-decorative-concrete-live/
+For more information about the 2020 Decorative Concrete LIVE! at World of Concrete expo visit our full write-up.